Become a Member of ALMBC

 Renewing or upgrading your membership?

-If you are looking to renew or upgrade your membership, please login to your account and then select a membership package the suits your circumstances via the link below:
+If you are looking to renew or upgrade your membership, don’t worry – we will be in touch when it is time to renew.
+However, if you would like to renew now, please login to your account and then select a membership package the suits your circumstances via the link below:

 ALMBC represents and serves the interests of its members by working and negotiating with the music industry and governments at all levels and lobbying on behalf of its members and the broader independent live music sector, to facilitate favourable commercial outcomes and achieve the objects for which ALMBC has been established.
 These include: